danielkiesshau/goodplate-ia/README.md

-  They provided a base project that worked on Android, I adapted it to work on iOS and developed a more "structured code"
+  They provided a base project that worked on Android, I developed it to work on iOS and structure a more "robust code"

  [Video: Image Recognition with AI (Clarifai + React Native)](https://www.youtube.com/watch?v=BYWHyKXhAn8&t=2088s&ab_channel=Rocketseat)